 Listen to Rumer sing her song, Aretha:

-Featured Song Story *Linda was born in 1941, and in 1942 her proud father asked a business associate and friend, Jack Lawrence, to write a song for her.
+Song Review *Linda was born in 1941, and in 1942 her proud father asked a business associate and friend, Jack Lawrence, to write a song for her.
 Jack’s song, “Linda”, was published in 1946 and became a hit song when recorded by Ray Nobel’s orchestra and sung by Buddy Clark in 1947.

 Over the years, “Linda” was performed by such notables as Jimmy Clanton, Perry Como, Bing Crosby, and Frank Sinatra.
 In 1963, Jan & Dean added their unique intro, “la la la la la-la-la Linda”.
 Previously, in 1958, Jan and Dean also had another, less popular Linda song called “I Love Linda”.